-Overdue/Lost and Damaged Materials:
+Lost and Damaged Materials

 The responsibility for a book rests with the last recorded name on the book's checkout list.
 All patrons are expected to return library materials in a timely manner.
-Librarians will advise students of any outstanding items.
-Parent(s) or guardians may also be contacted regarding books and materials that are damaged or past due.
+We will advise students of any outstanding items when they visit the library and weekly email reminders will be sent about overdue books.
+Parents or guardians may also be contacted regarding books and materials that are damaged.
 Students may be asked to pay for lost or damaged books at the discretion of the librarian.